Checkpoint Inhibitors & Advanced Cancers: A Healthcare Professional's Guide

 Checkpoint Inhibitors: More FDA Approvals

 - Opdivo (nivolumab), first approved Dec.
-2014 from Bristol-Myers Squibb; targets PD-1; approved for advanced melanoma, advanced NSCLC, advanced renal cell (kidney) cancer, Hodgkin's lymphoma; head and neck squamous cell carcinoma; urothelial (bladder) cancer; colorectal cancer; hepatocellular (liver) cancer
+2014 from Bristol-Myers Squibb; targets PD-1; approved for advanced melanoma, advanced non small cell lung cancer (NSCLC), advanced renal cell (kidney) cancer, Hodgkin's lymphoma; head and neck squamous cell carcinoma; urothelial (bladder) cancer; colorectal cancer; hepatocellular (liver) cancer

 - Tecentriq (atezolizumab), first approved May 2016 from Genentech; targets PD-L1; approved for advanced bladder cancer, non-small cell lung cancer (NSCLC)